yairp03/picoGym/Reverse Engineering/Transformation/README.md

 # Solution

-According to the description, we can understand that the text in the [enc](./enc) file is encrypted text, and it was encrypted with this python script.
+According to the given file's name - [enc](./enc), we can guess that it has encrypted text, and it was encrypted with the given python script.
 Let's break down this oneliner:

 ```py